dofusdude/doduapi/README.md

-# api
+# Dofusdude - API

-Auto generated, always up to date API for all things Dofus.
+An auto-updating API for Dofus by imitating the Ankama Launcher.

+See [Docs](https://docs.dofusdu.de) for using this project.

-## Setup
+## Dev Setup

 Install Docker and make it available for all users.
 ```shell